Feeling overwhelmed with motherhood? Learn 7 tips to keep your sanity as a mom and overcome the challenges that come with parenthood.

 Then, after you’ve vented, ask for help.
 What advice can they give to make your days feel less overwhelming?
 How can you rely on friends and family to lighten your load?

 Where venting can help you release pent up frustration, finding solutions makes sure they don’t happen too often.

 3. Start a daily journal

-I’m a fan of writing in a journal, and up to this day continue to write almost every day.
+I’m a fan of writing in a journal, and up to now, continue to write nearly every day.

-Thing is, I hardly ever read through old journals, but the act of writing helps me sort overwhelming feelings, remember my goals and appreciate simple moments.
-Any time I feel out of sorts, I write it down and immediately feel lighter from having done so.
+The odd part?
+I hardly read through old journals.
+It’s the act of writing that helps me sort overwhelming feelings, remember my goals, and appreciate simple moments.
+Any time I feel out of sorts, I turn to my journal and immediately feel lighter from having done so.

 Don’t think you’re the journaling type?
 Do what I do and write about mundane events in your day.
-Trust me, my journals don’t hold juicy details, unless you want to read about running a business or what I plan to do the next day.
-Here are a few topics to write about:
+Trust me, my journals don’t hold juicy details, unless you want to read about my garden updates or what I plan to do the next day.
+For instance, here are a few topics to write about: